-Article 4.1 ludicium
+Article 4.1 Iudicium

-- 1. The examination of the master will be granted the iudicium (degree classification) cum laude if the following requirements have been met: - A minimum weighted mean score of at least 'eight' (8.00), before cut-off, of the final scores of all courses (internship and thesis not included): - A minimum mean score of at least 'eight' (8.00) for the internship (before cut-off); - A minimum mean score of at least 'eight' (8.00) for the Master's thesis (before cut-off). - 2.
+- 1. The examination of the master will be granted the iudicium (degree classification) cum laude if the following requirements have been met: - A minimum weighted mean score of at least 'seven point seventy five' (7.75), before cut-off, of the final scores of all courses (internship and thesis not included); - A minimum mean score of at least 'eight' (8.00) for the internship (before cut-off); - A minimum mean score of at least 'eight' (8.00) for the Master's thesis and oral inquiry (before cut-off). - 2.
 If one or more courses are endorsed with an 'exemption' the student cannot be granted the iudicium of cum laude.
 If the student wishes to apply for cum laude, the student should fulfil all requirements of the courses concerned. - 3.
 If a penalty has been imposed for fraud/plagiarism, the student cannot be granted the iudicium of cum laude.